Gerald Jacobs

 Gerald Jacobs is a British author and the literary editor of The Jewish Chronicle.
-His book Sacred Games is an account of a Hungarian Jew, Nicholas (Miklós) Hammer, a Holocaust survivor, was published in 1995.
+His book Sacred Games, an account of a Hungarian Jew, Nicholas (Miklós) Hammer (1920-2003), a Holocaust survivor, was published in 1995.
 Hammer was a Hungarian Jew conscripted into the Hungarian Jewish forced labour Battalion in 1944.
-The book recounts Hammer's subsequent time in a Nazi ghetto for Jews, and his eventual sufferings in Birkenau.
+The book recounts Hammer's subsequent time in a Nazi ghetto for Jews, and his suffering in Birkenau.

-Nine Love Letters is Jacobs's first novel which was published in 2016.
+Nine Love Letters is Jacobs's first novel, published in 2016.
 It tells the story of two Jewish refugee families whose lives unexpectedly converge in post-war London.

 Jacobs is the father of electronic musician Ben Jacobs, who performs as Max Tundra, and Becky Jacobs, a member of the band Tunng.